bkoprucu/jekyll4test/_posts/2024-01-06-Avoiding-Missing-Signal-On-Container-Shutdown.md

 #hidden: 1
 ---

 ### How shutdown signal can be missed by the container

-A misconfigured Docker file/shell script can cause the process in the container to miss the SIGTERM signal sent by Kubernetes or another container manager.
+Missing 'exec' command on dockerfile / shell script may cause the containerized process to miss the SIGTERM signal sent by the container manager.

 In this case the process gets stopped with the SIGKILL signal, without properly releasing the resources.
 This can leave the system in an inconsistent state.